plforacle/mysql-essential-bootcamp-ou-2025-main/database-design/database-design.md

 Estimated Lab Time: 20 minutes

 ### Objectives

 In this lab, you will:
+-Work with SQL CRUD
+-Work with SQL Index
--Work with SQL
+-Work with SQL JOINS
--Practice some CRUD operations
--Work with Joins and EXPLAIN
+-Work with SQL EXPLAINS

 > **Note:**
   -Server: mysql1

-## Task 1: Work with SQL
+## Task 1: Work with SQL CRUD

 1. Connect to your <span style="color:red">mysql-advanced</span> with admin user
     ```